 In order to set up an eBay shop for your company, you’ll first need to register as a business seller on the site.
 To do that, you must provide eBay with a valid UK postal address or landline telephone number, as well as details of a bank account that will accept Direct Debit instructions.
 You will also need to be PayPal verified.
 If your company is registered for VAT, providing eBay with your VAT identification number will also enable you to receive net invoices on all your seller fees.

-Are there any laws I need to know about when selling online?
+Are there any laws I need to know about when selling products online?

-Just like customers who purchase items in your brick-and-mortar shop, the UK Government offers some protection to individuals that purchase goods and services from you online.
-The vast majority of these measures are common sense – but you need to be very careful to ensure you’re complying with each rule when selecting a website template or hosting service.
+Just like customers who purchase items in your brick-and-mortar shop, the UK Government offers some protection to individuals that purchase goods and services online.
+The vast majority of these measures are common sense, but you need to be very careful to ensure you’re complying with each rule when selecting a website template or hosting service.

-Before any order is placed on your online store, the UK Government stipulates you must make it clear to customers they have to pay when an order is placed, you must clearly display how customers can pay and you need to include delivery options and costs.
+Before any order is placed on your online store, the UK Government stipulates that you must make it clear to customers that they have to pay when an order is placed.
+You must clearly display how customers can pay, and you need to include delivery options and costs.

-Furthermore, as an online seller, you’re also expected to list all the steps involved in a customer placing an order, and you must take all reasonable steps to allow customers to correct errors in their order after submission.
+Furthermore, as an online seller, you’re also expected to list all the steps involved in a customer placing an order.
+You must take all reasonable steps to allow customers to correct errors in their order after submission.

-Finally, regulations dictate you must clearly display a total price, the total delivery cost and offer any conditions for ending rolling contracts or contracts with no clear end date.
+Finally, regulations dictate that you must clearly display a total price, the total delivery cost, and offer any conditions for ending rolling contracts or contracts with no clear end date.

 Like it or not, customers also have the legal right to cancel their purchase at any time within 14 days.
-You are legally obliged to inform your customers they can cancel their orders up to 14 days after their order is delivered – and they do not need to give you a reason for cancelling.
+You are legally obliged to inform your customers that they can cancel their orders up to 14 days after it is delivered, and they do not need to give you a reason for cancelling.

 If you fail to tell your customers about their right to cancel, they can then cancel at any time in the 12 months that follow.
 If you tell them about the right to cancel during these 12 months, they have 14 days to cancel from when you tell them.